Yuba City Tree Accident Lawyer

 - Internal injuries to the upper thorax.

-Tree owners are generally responsible for maintaining trees in such a way that they don't present a threat of injury to people on or near their properties.
-Very often trees and tree limbs may fall during a weather event such as heavy winds or a storm, and insurance companies may point at these "natural" events as being the cause of a falling tree or tree limb incident.
+Tree owners are generally responsible for maintaining trees so they don't present a threat of injury to people on or near their properties.
+Very often, trees and tree limbs may fall during a weather event, such as heavy winds or a storm, and insurance companies may point at these "natural" events as being the cause of a falling tree or tree limb incident.
 This is an incomplete story, however, since it is well recognized that the trees that are most likely to collapse or to lose limbs are the ones that were unhealthy, overgrown, and/or improperly maintained before the weather event occurred.
-Examples would include failing to follow proper tree maintenance as encouraged by arboriculture organizations.
+Examples include failing to follow proper tree maintenance as arboriculture organizations encourage.
 Negligence on the part of the property owner can be shown:

 - If a limb that fell should have been removed due to its condition and/or being in a place where it was likely to fall on someone.

-- If improper pruning and maintenance activity resulted in a tree that was weakened or overgrown to the point that limb loss was likely.
+- If improper pruning and maintenance activity resulted in a weakened or overgrown tree to the point that limb loss was likely.

-The legal liability for these causes rests typically with the property owner who has primary responsibility for the tree, but it may rest with other individuals and companies, such as a neighboring property owner who damaged the tree by activity on their property or by improperly trimming parts of the tree that overhung their land, or a landscaping company hired by the property owner whose maintenance of the tree damaged it rather than keeping it healthy.
+The legal liability for these causes typically rests with the property owner who is primarily responsible for the tree.
+Still, it may rest with other individuals and companies, such as a neighboring property owner who damaged the tree by activity on their property or by improperly trimming parts of the tree that overhung their land, or a landscaping company hired by the property owner whose maintenance of the tree damaged it rather than keeping it healthy.

 View this video from the Arbor Day Foundation about how to find and hire professionally certified arborists to help you care for your trees:Yuba City Tree Accident Lawyers

-Hello, my name’s Ed Smith, and I’m a Tree Accident Attorney in Yuba City.
-The trees in our “urban forests” provide us with cooling shade in the summertime, beautiful places to stroll in the spring and fall, and habitat for wild and domestic critters year-round.
+The trees in our "urban forests" provide cooling shade in the summertime, beautiful places to stroll in the spring and fall, and habitat for wild and domestic critters year-round.
 But they can also present a risk when poor growing conditions, improper maintenance, or just the end of their natural lifetimes result in weakened or diseased trees that may collapse or lose large limbs.
 When this results in injury, an experienced personal injury attorney can help victims receive appropriate compensation for their injuries from the property owners and others whose negligence may have caused the incident.
-If someone in your family has been seriously injured in a falling tree or tree limb accident, please contact us today at (916) 921-6400 or (800) 404-5400 for free and friendly advice.
-You can also reach us with a submission to our online contact form.
+If someone in your family has been seriously injured in a falling tree or tree limb accident, please contact us at (916) 921-6400 or (800) 404-5400 for free and friendly advice.